Croatian Krafne Doughnuts

 - If possible, make one small doughnut to test the oil out.
 Often, it seems ready, but once you drop that little guy in, the oil is not “vocal” enough.
 I found this out, and let the oil heat for an additional minute before frying up the normal sized Krafne.

-- Once flipped, the Krafne will brown again quite quickly, taking about one minute or two at most on each side.
+- Once flipped, the Krafne will brown again quite quickly, taking about one minute or so at most on each side.

 - If you prefer confectioners sugar on your Krafne, you can simply drain your Krafne on paper towels on a baking sheet.
 If you want to do it a little more Croatian traditional, you can immediately roll them in granulated sugar on both sides.
-Allow to cool for at least 10-15 minutes.
+Allow to cool for at least 10 minutes before filling.

 - You can fill your Krafne with any fruit preserve, or doughnut filling you like.
 Croatians love Nutella, and so do I:) Fill a pastry bag and take a skewer or toothpick in order to poke a hole into the side of the warm doughnut and dig out a little hole in the middle.
 I am not a believer in filling the doughnuts so completely; a nice center as big as a large grape shape is enough.
 Stick the pastry bag tip into the hole and gently squeeze until the Nutella or filling just starts to come out the side.